intel/gits/doc/Config/gits_config_options.md

     - WithNonHostVisibleMemoryOnly - restore contents of buffers with non-host-visible memory bound (buffers with device-local-only memory)
     - All - restore contents of all buffers

-### Performance

-- `Benchmark` - Causes GITS to produce csv file with system clock times of frame.

 ### Images

 - `DumpScreenshots` - Rangespec with frames to be captured during the recording.